The sensation of a plane taking off is one of my favourite things in the world.

 Second Night of Camping

-On the way to the second camp we stopped to collect firewood.
+On the way to the second camp in the Red Centre Australia we stopped to collect firewood.
 I left the side of the road and traipsed into the bush, dry grasses and dead sticks crunching under my feet.
 I managed to get a few sticks, but then had a moment of panic as I walked between two trees and felt the wispy strands of a spider web wrap around my face and arms.

 I yelped and brushed away the web.
 I was fine, so I thought, but a few minutes later I looked down at my arm.
 On my inner forearm there was a raised swelling the size of an Australian 50 cent coin and the rest of my arm was turning red and starting to puff up.
 It felt hot to the touch and itched like mad.
 I showed Ashleigh and she told me to put ice on it right away and keep it on until we got back to camp.